-To be trusted, standards need to show that they can effectively identify and address the real issues that businesses, governments and consumers care about.
+To be trusted, sustainability systems need to show that they can effectively identify and address the real issues that businesses, governments and consumers care about.

-Standards check and verify that those involved in producing goods and services around the world comply with good practices detailed in their standard.
-Traditionally, this process has relied on an auditor who visits each operation to gather the information needed to make a compliance assessment, potentially leading to a certificate being issued.
+Sustainability standards and similar systems verify that those involved in in producing goods and services around the world comply with good practices as prescribed by the system.
+Traditionally, this process has relied on an auditor who visits each operation to gather the information needed to make a compliance assessment or evaluation, potentially leading to a certificate being issued.

-New technologies and the increased availability of data to support this process are transforming audits and increasing the reliability and efficiency of certification.
-Assurance innovations that standards are experimenting with include:
+Today, new technologies and the increased availability of data to support this process are transforming audits and increasing the reliability and efficiency of verification practices.
+Assurance innovations that systems are experimenting with include:

-- development of new assurance services such as performance dashboards for certified enterprises
+- development of new assurance services such as performance dashboards for certified or participating enterprises.

 Find out more about: